 Total stock-based compensation expense for time-based stock options of \$119 is expected to be recognized on a straight-line basis over approximately the next 2.1 years for the unvested restricted stock outstanding as of December 31, 2020.
-Total stock-based compensation expense for performance-based stock options of \$40 is expected to be recognized on a straight-line basis over approximately the next 1.25 years for the unvested restricted stock outstanding as of December 31, 2020.
-For the year ended December 31, 2020, the Company recorded compensation expense of \$127 related to the modification of terms of the profits interest units upon conversion to restricted shares.
+Total stock-based compensation expense for performance-based stock options of \$40 is expected to be recognized on a straight-line basis over approximately the next 1.25 years for the unvested restricted stock outstanding as of December 31, 2020, the Company recorded compensation expense of \$127 related to the modification of terms of the profits interest units upon conversion to restricted shares.